 Would students have access to each other’s contact details or personal information?

 At School, we take privacy very seriously.
 As a policy, we do not provide access to other students/parents contact details and personal information.
 We understand that privacy is important to our community, and we want to ensure that everyone feels safe and comfortable.
-During the live classes, students/parents will be able to see the other student’s profile pictures only.
+During the live classes, students/parents can only see the other student’s profile pictures.
 The students/parents cannot change their profile picture and name.
-The profile, including the enrollment number, on the Portal, is similar to the School ID Card.
+The profile on the Portal, including the enrollment number, is similar to the School ID Card.
 This helps to ensure that everyone remains anonymous and that personal information is not shared.
 We appreciate your understanding and cooperation in helping us maintain a safe and secure environment.

 What if I share my user ID and password with someone else?